Skip to content

 Calculation Settings

-• Fixed Rate - If the pay for an Earning Code should be applied at one consistent rate across the board for each employee it is applied, enter the fixed rate in this box.
-A common kind of earning where this is used is for codes representing Shift Differential rates that add on to an employee's regular hour earnings.
+• Fixed Rate - If the pay for an Earning Code is applied at a consistent rate across all employees it is assigned to, enter the fixed rate in this box.
+This is commonly used for earnings such as Shift Differential rates, which are added to an employee’s regular hourly earnings.

-• Rate Addition - The amount entered in this field will add an additional amount to the Employee Profile's hourly default rate when the Earning Code is applied.
-For example, by entering a "2" in this field, and then applying hourly pay for an employee with a default rate of $20 using this earning code, a rate of $22 will be calculated on the check.
+• Rate Addition - The amount entered in this field will be added to the employee's default hourly rate when the Earning Code is applied.
+For example, if a "2" is entered here, and the employee's default hourly rate is $20, the system will calculate a rate of $22 on the paycheck when this earning code is applied.
+This is also commonly used for Shift Differential codes.

-• Deduction Match - This functionality is usually for Earning Codes that represent Taxable Non-Cash Benefits that need to be recorded in payroll for tax reporting purposes.
-When assigning a general deduction code as the Deduction Match, an equating deduction will reduce all the amount applied when using the earning code so that cash isn't actually paid.
-However, that amount's taxable wages will still be recorded for tax purposes in payroll.
+• Deduction Match - This feature is typically used for Earning Codes representing Taxable Non-Cash Benefits that need to be reported for tax purposes.
+When a general deduction code is assigned as the Deduction Match, it will offset the Earning Code amount, ensuring no cash is paid while still recording the taxable wages for tax reporting.

 After reviewing each field on this screen, click the blue "Save" button to finalize the Earning Code.
 After saving, a reminder about existing Code Groups set up in the company settings will appear.
 For any newly added Earning Codes that may apply to these Code Groups, review the relevant Code Groups accordingly.